damobrisbane/operator_baseline/README.md

 ## CutSpecs

 Refer examples in the _cutspecs_ folder.
 Opinionated ndjson, yaml formats.
+Will always return the default channel whether specified or not.

 ## Baseline